 Delaware Association of Conservation Districts also honors Legislator of the Year

-DOVER (April 22, 2015) – The Delaware Agricultural Museum and Village was the setting for today’s Stewardship Week proclamation presentation of the annual Governor’s Agricultural and Urban Conservation Awards.
-Governor Jack Markell, along with DNREC Secretary David Small, led a ceremony with New Castle County Conservation District Coordinator Kevin Donnelly and Delaware Association of Conservation Districts Executive Director Robert Baldwin recognizing this year’s honorees and signed a proclamation officially designating April 26 through May 3 as Soil and Water Stewardship Week in Delaware under the theme, “Local Heroes: Your Hardworking Pollinators.”
+DOVER (April 20, 2016) – The Delaware Agricultural Museum and Village was the setting for today’s Stewardship Week proclamation presentation of the annual Governor’s Agricultural and Urban Conservation Awards.
+Governor Jack Markell, along with DNREC Deputy Secretary Kara Coats, Delaware Association of Conservation Districts President Robert Emerson and USDA-Natural Resources Conservation Service State Conservationist Kasey Taylor, led a ceremony recognizing this year’s honorees and signed a proclamation officially designating April 24-30 as Soil and Water Stewardship Week in Delaware under the theme, “We All Need Trees.”

-“Much of the work we do at DNREC is accomplished through partnerships with individuals, organizations, municipalities and other state agencies, and these awards highlight the fruit that these relationships can bear,” said Secretary Small.
-“This year’s honorees are wonderful and diverse examples of how we can learn from the success of others and can all be better environmental stewards by taking thoughtful and important actions to protect and enhance our soil, water and air quality.”
+“Much of the work we do at DNREC is accomplished through partnerships with individuals, organizations, municipalities and other state agencies, and these awards highlight the beneficial outcomes of these relationships,” said Deputy Secretary Coats.
+“This year’s honorees are wonderful and diverse examples of how we can learn from the success of others and can all be better environmental stewards by taking thoughtful and important actions to protect and enhance our water and air quality.”

 This year’s Conservation Award winners are: